jrandleman/Heist-Scheme/README.md

    %.#n = number (with <#> digits of precision)
    %#n = number (in base <#>)
-   -> IE: "%+e2.5n": 5 digits of precision & mk exact in binary w/ sign
+   -> IE: "%+e2.5n": 5 digits of precision & mk exact in binary w/ sign -> NOTE: case of 'n' in "%n" denotes case of base >= 11 letters
    ----------------------------------------------------------------------
    %$ = display real finite as a dollar value
    ----------------------------------------------------------------------